fmi/java-course/04-collections-and-generics/lab/01-car-store/README.md

   /**
   * Removes the specified car from the store.
-  * @return true if the car is successfully removed from the store
-  * @throws CarNotFoundException if the specified car is not found in the car store */ public boolean remove(Car car) {
+  * @return true if the car is successfully removed from the store */ public boolean remove(Car car) {
     // implement ...